 These Apple Cinnamon Breakfast Cookies can certainly be enjoyed for breakfast some mornings as part of a healthy balanced diet.
 They’re packed with whole grains, healthy fats and protein, and would make an ideal make-ahead breakfast or lunch box treat.

 More easy brekfast recipes:

-Apple Cinnamon Breakfast Cookies - the perfect healthy make-ahead, portable breakfast (or dessert) for busy mornings.
-Easy to customize & made with oats, almond butter, cinnamon & maple syrup.
-Gluten free and refined sugar free.
+Apple Cinnamon Breakfast Cookies - a healthy make-ahead, portable breakfast (or dessert) for busy mornings.
+These easy gluten free cookies are made with oats, almond butter, cinnamon and maple syrup.

 - 1 large egg , room temperature (sub flax-egg for VEGAN)